arvisre/tidbits/rm-absolute-vs-relativepath.md

 drwxr-xr-x.
 2 as as 4096 May  6 21:55 Videos </br>

 ## 4 - Linux allows me to delete a directory I'm currently inside by providing its absolute path as the argument.

+## I'm new to GitHub and Markdown file format.
+I just learned that a single tilde (representing the home directory) can be processed as a strike-through operator.
+## I learned that to workaround this, I have to prefix the tile with a backslash character.
+Uffff.